jonathan-laurent/AlphaZero.jl/docs/src/contributing/guide.md

   - Write tutorials or other learning resources based on this package
   - Design a logo

+We also believe that AlphaZero.jl can be made significantly faster without adding too much complexity to the codebase.
+Here are suggestions to make this happen:
+  - Accelerate network inference using Int8 quantization
+  - Add support for multiple GPUs
+  - Enable data generation, network updates and checkpoint evaluations to be run in parallel

-Also, there are many small improvements and variations that can be built on top of this implementation and that would make for nice ML projects.
+Finally, there are many small improvements and variations that can be built on top of this implementation and that would make for nice ML projects.
 Here are a few examples: